 1# Bowel gas

-It might seem silly, but bowel gas can cause a significant distress in a child.
+It might seem silly, but bowel gas can cause significant distress in a child.
 The entire abdomen may look distended and the child becomes restless.

 How to spot this: If you tap on the tummy to the left of the belly button, you will hear a hollow sound, indicating that there is gas in the bowels.

 How to relieve it: If old enough, a visit to the toilet might release the gas.
-If it is a baby, try to gently massage the abdomen with a palm of a hand in gentle circular motion.
+If it is a baby, try to gently massage the abdomen with a palm of a hand in a gentle circular motion.
 Then, lift the legs up gently.
 Do this 3-4 times, then take a pause.
 Repeat if the baby is finding comfort in it till he passes wind.

 2# Gastrointestinal infection